Everything You Need to Know About 'Yukyu' (有給): Paid Leave in Japan Explained

 Paid leave in Japan

-Employers can offer more yukyu than the minimum required by law, but they are not allowed to offer less.
-It is also important to note that yukyu is not cumulative, meaning that unused days do not carry over to the next year.
-This encourages employees to take time off and prevents them from accumulating large amounts of unused leave.
+Employers can provide more yukyu (paid leave) than the legal minimum, but they are not allowed to offer less.
+It's also important to note that yukyu does not roll over, meaning unused days do not carry over to the following year.
+This system encourages employees to take time off and prevents them from accumulating large amounts of unused leave.

-Taking yukyu is considered a normal part of working life in Japan, and it is generally expected that employees will take their full allocation of paid leave each year.
-In fact, some employers may even encourage their employees to take time off, as they recognize the benefits of having a rested and refreshed workforce.
+Taking yukyu is considered a standard part of working life in Japan, and employees are generally expected to use their full entitlement each year.
+In fact, some employers even encourage their staff to take time off, recognizing the benefits of having a well-rested and rejuvenated workforce.

 Need to give notice to supervisor before taking Yukyu"有給"

-To take yukyu, employees typically need to submit a request to their employer at least a few days in advance.
-Employers are generally required to approve these requests, unless there are exceptional circumstances that make it impossible for the employee to take time off at that particular time.
+To take yukyu, employees typically need to submit a request to their employer a few days in advance.
+Employers are usually required to approve these requests, unless there are exceptional circumstances that prevent the employee from taking time off at that specific time.

-It is your right to take a day-off but you need to give notice and get approval from your supervisor beforehand.
+While it is your right to take time off, you must provide notice and receive approval from your supervisor beforehand.

 Do not worry!